msamlafo/bikembassy/README.md

 My bikembassy site

 My husband loves competition.
 So I worked off his mock up as we competited on who can finish up his mock up the fastest!
-I used HTML, CSS and Bootstrap for this website.
-Sorry, I cannot tell you who won, lol.
+With all the joy and excitment I had, I created this site using HTML, CSS and Bootstrap.
+Sorry, I cannot tell you who won but I can tell you the game is not over!